-At UITF, liquid nitrogen at 80K is used for the shield line, and not helium at 35K, which is the typical cryomodule configuration.
-This reduces the cryogenic burden on the Cryogenic Test Refrigerator (CTF).
-But if QCM performance at UITF is inadequate, the shield line might also be operated with helium in the shield circuit.
+At UITF, liquid nitrogen at 80K will be used for the shield line, and not helium at 35K, which is the typical cryomodule configuration.
+This reduces the cryogenic burden on the Cryogenic Test Refrigerator (CTF) and we avoid repeated cooling and warm up cycles of the QCM.
+But depending on QCM performance, the shield line might also be operated with helium in the shield circuit.